 - To help with decisions about prenatal genetic testing.

 Even if genetic testing does not find a mutation in the MEN1 gene, a person can still have multiple endocrine neoplasia type 1.
 There may be other types of mutations that cause multiple endocrine neoplasia type 1 that health care providers do not yet know about.

 Parents may undergo prenatal testing to find out if the pregnancy is affected with a known MEN1 mutation in the family.
 Testing may take place either before pregnancy occurs or during pregnancy.

 People considering prenatal testing should work with a genetic counselor to review the pros and cons of the testing.
 The genetic counselor can also help parents consider how they wish to handle the results of the testing.

-Testing that occurs before pregnancy—Testing that happens before pregnancy is called preimplantation genetic diagnosis (PGD).
+Testing that occurs before pregnancy— Testing that happens before pregnancy is called preimplantation genetic testing (PGT).
 This special type of genetic testing is done along with in vitro fertilization (IVF).
-PGD offers a way to test embryos for a known MEN1 mutation before placing them into the uterus.
+PGT offers a way to test embryos for a known MEN1 mutation before placing them into the uterus

 Testing that occurs during pregnancy—Testing can be used to see if a pregnancy is affected with a known MEN1 mutation.
 A doctor gathers cells from the pregnancy in one of two ways:

 - Chorionic villus sampling (CVS)—during the first trimester (first three months)